TravelSizedLions/kleptool-package-manager/README.md

 ### Distance

 The distance between values of $\mathbf{k}$ is where we begin to re-enter the realm of practicality.
 For a real life implementation of an A\* Neural Resolver, the cost factor of exploring one node in the configuration space over another could include multiple factors.

-- How does the neighbor affect the dependency graph?
-  - How many new transitive dependencies are added and/or removed?
-  - Do the added/modified transitive dependencies contain riskier requirements or safer ones?
-Do removed transitive dependencies reduce the number of risky requirements?

-- How big is the change from one version to the next?
-  - Major > Minor > Patch > Meta (as in meta information appended to the tag such as `rc1`, `alpha`, and `beta`), and single commit differences are closest of all

-- How big is the change in actual code from one commit to the next?
+As such, we need to employ a careful selection of features for our distance function, as these features will be reused as the basis of our guidance heuristic.

+#### Feature Trustworthiness

+Some metadata such as the number of downloads of the source, number of forks or watches, number of open or resolved issues appear to be useful for our heuristic at first glance.
+However, site-specific information like this comes with issues which cast doubt on their reliability:

+- Inflated download counts due to automated install scripts (e.g., via CI/CD)
+- The ability for maintainers to open and close issues at will, or fork their own code.
+- Favorites or watches, even if available for all remotes, would not be like-for-like comparable, since not all sources for a remote will have the same global popularity.

+For this reason, we chose to favor features that can be gathered directly from git in addition to a few relevant, well defined, industry trusted datasets, and explicitly aim to avoid the use of dedicated web scrapers or other site-specific data collection.
+This has the triple benefit of

+1. Making our features directly comparable between repositories, regardless of the remote the source is hosted on
+2. Simple to acquire
+3. Tautologically representative of features available to the algorithm in a realistic environment.

+#### Feature Availability

+In practice, repositories can be messy or ill-maintained.
+Even in cases were a repository is generally well maintained, not all features we would like to inspect for the sake of our distance calculation are going to be available.
+To maximize the number of features we can use to understand the dependability of the repository while not explicitly punishing repositories for missing metadata that may not be critical, we use the median value of the metric in question taken over the whole of the active configuration space to backfill the missing data.

+#### Candidate Distance Features

+##### CVE/CVSS

 - What's the change in risk?
   - Does the new version have known security vulnerabilities?